marvijokhio/imbprodsys/README.md

 cd ..
 npm install
 ```
+Note: In VS Code a popup may appear asking for
+The git repository at "e:\somepath\imbprodsys" has too many active changes, only a subset of Git features will be enabled.
+Would you like to add "node_modules" to .gitignore?
+So Click on Yes and hit enter ..

 # Running the Application
 Once you have installed all the dependencies, you can run the application by using the following procedure: